|Eloise Ann Russell

 |Identified staff members at Fort Des Moines:

 An 8x10 photograph found among Eloise's grouping.
-The reverse of the wartime era photograph has the names
+The reverse of the wartime era photograph has the names of

-recognizable while others are difficult to read.
+while others are difficult to read.
 The names appear as the following with no order indicated:

 Mimi Gerber (Houston, Texas), Gertude Walters Chicago, Ill.), Lucy Oatori (Winter Haven, Fl.), Juanita Redmeana